streamingfast/substreams/docs/new/getting-started/injective/injective-first-sql.md

 ## Run the Substreams and Store the Data in a Database

-In order to feed the data into PostgreSQL, you will need the [sql-substreams-sink](https://substreams.streamingfast.io/documentation/consume/sql/sql-sink) binary.
-The `sql-subsreams-sink` binary will execute the `.spkg` file (i.e. run the Substreams) and send the data to Postgres.
+In order to feed the data into PostgreSQL, you will need the [substreams-sink-sql](https://substreams.streamingfast.io/documentation/consume/sql/sql-sink) binary.
+The `substreams-sink-sql` binary will execute the `.spkg` file (i.e. run the Substreams) and send the data to Postgres.
 Essentially, it acts as a bridge between the Substreams execution and the PostgreSQL database.

-1. Get the `sink-sql-binary`:
+1. Get the `substreams-sink-sql` binary:

 ```bash
 make get-sink-sql-binary